michaelknigge/afpbox/README.md

 Java library for parsing [AFP](https://en.wikipedia.org/wiki/Advanced_Function_Presentation) ([MO:DCA](https://en.wikipedia.org/wiki/MODCA)) printer data streams.

-**NOTE: This project started in April 2018 and is completely useless in its current state.
+**NOTE: This project started in April 2018 and is nearly useless in its current state.
 The goal is to make afpbox a lightweight, fast and robust AFP parser.
 But keep in mind that this is a hobbyist project.
 So I guess it will take up to two years to make afpbox a library that is of any use.**